"Embracing the Wisdom of Collaborative Practice"

 We see women on the usual schedule and provide 24/7 coverage for deliveries.
 Medical consultation and collaboration is provided by our physician colleagues at The George Washington Medical Faculty Associates.

-We are currently enrolling women with spring and summer 2016 due dates.
+We are currently enrolling women with fall and winter 2016 due dates.

 We ask that women who consider our services meet the criteria below: